cocoknightcom/CopyPaste/README.md

 You can exclude passages from being displayed in CopyPaste by adding a TODO tag to the passages you want to exclude.

 ## Developer's Guide
-If you want to work with the source, you can clone the repository and use Node to compile the data in src as by executing node compile.js.
+If you want to work with the source, you can clone the repository and use Node to compile the data in src as by executing ```node compile.js```.
 This will create the format.js file in dist.

 Have fun!